jkomyno/redux-error-snapshot/README.md

 - `yarn add redux-error-snapshot`

-Or, if you prefer using npm (but you shoudln't):
+Or, if you prefer using npm ([but you shouldn't](https://medium.com/@kaayru/what-is-yarn-and-should-we-use-it-dbd8c46de6a)):

 - `npm i -S redux-error-snapshot`